rn session push

 Arguments

-If no session ID is given, rn selects the most recent session from the current project directory.
-If you're not in a project directory, it selects from all projects.
+If no session ID is given, rn selects the most recent discovered session across all available providers.

 You can provide a full session UUID or a partial prefix to match.